 - Search Engine Optimization (SEO) – By far the best way to grow your blog traffic long term, SEO is difficult to master but super important once you do.
 The best way to get started is to join this step-by-step SEO course put together by my travel blogger friend Gemma.

 As you can see, this all really starts to add up.
 After just six months, I’ve spent well over a thousand dollars on my blog!

-And, while I have made some of that back through commissions made by recommending products I actually use and love (for example, with Superstar Blogging or items in my “What I Pack to Travel the World” post), I’m still in the red as of the time of this post!
+And, while I have made some of that back through commissions made by recommending products I actually use and love, I’m still in the red as of the time of this post!
 You can make some money through affiliate networks like Awin, but it takes a lot of traffic and a lot of time to make it add up.

 Moreover, blogging costs will just continue to increase if I’m lucky enough to grow further.
 The really successful bloggers spend thousands more on high-end hosting, virtual assistants for social media, tech employees, massive Facebook ad spends, and more.
 A professional blogger once told me that he spends over $50,000 per year on Facebook ads alone!